-The Separation Principle promotes fair competition.
+The Separation Principle safeguards against undue considerations affecting decisions and helps promoting fair competition.

-2.2 The Transparency Principle - Advantages or benefits to Healthcare Professionals should be disclosed to their institution's administration or management and also, if required, to local authorities.
+2.2 The Transparency Principle - Advantages or benefits provided to a Healthcare Professional should be disclosed to his/her institution's administration or management and to local authorities, if required.